 School visits mean extra money for an author and bring you and your stories together with your audience.
 Seeing children enjoy your work is the extra bonus that makes you glad you're a writer.

-Children's Book Authors Who Visit Schools
+Authors and Illustrators Who Visit Schools

-Successful School Visits
+Author School Visits By State

 Copyright © 2001 Mary Emma Allen

 Mary Emma Allen is a children's writer and teacher.
-She also is a graduate from the Institute of Children's Literature and has had more than 200 stories published in magazines and anthologies.
+She is a graduate from the Institute of Children's Literature and has had more than 200 stories published in magazines and anthologies.
 A number of her stories and poems, along with her illustrations, appear in her book, Tales of Adventure & Discovery.
-Visit Mary Emma's web site: http://homepage.fcgnetworks.net/jetent/mea.
+Visit Mary Emma's web site: http://maryemmallen.blogspot.com/.

-Copyright © 2008 by Moira Allen.
+Copyright © 2024 by Moira Allen.
 All rights reserved.
-Copyright to individual articles held by authors.